kylebelanger/kylebelanger.github.io/_posts/2015-03-26-temperature.md

 category: project
 ---

+A beautiful D3 learning experiment - a simple interactive line graph displaying (30 day range) temperature data for any location.

 One of my goals this spring is to become more comfortable working with JavaScript.
 Like many web-developers, I've used random bits of JavaScript and jQuery for various things, yet I haven't taken the time to pragmatically learn the language.
 My aspirations of becoming a web-developer are somewhat hindered with my inabilitity of knowing JavaScript, but I've been <a href="http:github.com/kylesb/static/JS/">gradually learning</a>.

 This first project uses some of D3's graphing functions to create a simple line graph with interactive tooltip.
 The graph displays temperature data for the past 30 days, for any input location. *Sigh, only because the free API allows for past 30 days.*

 -----------------------